Faculty and Staff Update

-The following provides information on how to propose a new program and guide it through the appraisal process.
-For more information on the proposal of changes to existing programs or the creation of new programs, please contact Manager of Graduate Curriculum, Nadia Timperio.
+The following provides information on how to propose a new programs and initiate program/calendar changes.
+For more information on the proposal of changes to existing programs or the creation of new programs, please contact the Manager of Graduate Curriculum, Nadia Timperio.

 New Graduate Diplomas

-Proposals for new, for-credit Graduate Diplomas (types 1, 2, and 3) follow the Protocol for Expedited Graduate Approvals, meaning they require completion of the New Graduate Program Proposal once Pre-Approval has been obtained, but do not require external review.
+Proposals for new, for-credit Graduate Diplomas (types 1, 2, and 3) follow the Protocol for Expedited Graduate Approvals, meaning they require completion of the New Program Proposal once the NOI has been signed and circulated, but do not require external review.

 New Collaborative Specializations

 A Collaborative Specialization is an intra-university graduate field of study that provides an additional multidisciplinary experience for students enrolled in and completing the degree requirements for one of a number of approved Master's and/or Doctoral programs.
 Proposals for new Collaborative Specializations require approval of Senate.
-Once Pre-Approval has been obtained, complete the New Graduate Collaborative Specialization Proposal.
+Once the NOI has been signed and circulated, complete the New Program Proposal.